davidgts/News-summarizer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://pt.wikipedia.org/wiki/Licen%C3%A7a_MIT) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://pt.wikipedia.org/wiki/Licen%C3%A7a_MIT) for details.